Who can become a member of Glass Elevator?

 - To strive to give as much to the community as one takes

 Any members who express words or behavior in discordance with the above terms will have their membership terminated.

 Many film groups look a lot more homogenous than our general population, let’s not let that happen with Glass Elevator.
 Please help make sure Glass Elevator is as wonderfully diverse as our wide world.
 Reach out to and invite women of color, those with disabilities, all sexualities, etc. Glass Elevator is a place for the beautiful vastness and variety of all people identifying as women.

 I love this site but I'm a dude.
 What the heck?

 We're glad you love this site because this site loves dudes.
 And we'd love for you to get involved.
-Post a job and hire one of our brilliant, professional, skilled women members.
-Tell the women in the industry that you love about this site.
-Support the women in this industry by using your voice, your skills and your power to make sure whatever you're doing is fair for all genders.
+Post a job and hire one of our brilliant, professional, skilled members.
+Tell the women & non-binary people in the industry that you love about this site.
+Support women & non binary people in this industry by using your voice, your skills and your power to make sure whatever you're doing is fair for all genders.